NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Motion Transfer Test

-Motion transfer on the Zoma Hybrid was very low.
+Motion transfer on the Zoma Hybrid was extremely low.
 In our tests, we measured a total acceleration range of 4.02 m/s².

 The level of motion transfer is also documented in the video below.